 For further reading, we recommend checking out our comprehensive resources ‘How long does it take to sue for defamation?’ and ‘How much does a defamation lawsuit cost?’

 We Can Help Remove Fake Employee Reviews & File Suit Against Former Employees

 If your business is the target of fake employee reviews or other malicious attacks on the internet, we can help.
 At Minc Law, we understand the devastating effects fake online posts and reviews can have on a business, its bottom line, and its ability to attract and retain talent.
 Internet defamation is at the heart of what we do.

 We know what it takes to navigate employee review and consumer review platforms, identify anonymous reviewers, and pursue legal action when appropriate.
 Litigation can be a costly and time-consuming process, so we can help weigh the pros and cons and explore effective litigation alternatives.

 “My experience with Minc Law was amazing.
 They were prompt and efficient in helping remove material I needed taken down.
 Dorrian, my attorney, kept me updated regularly and explained every thing she was going to do before she did it.
 I would recommend them over and over again, especially Dorrian!”

 June 8, 2021

-To get started with your initial, no-obligation defamation consultation to learn about your legal options, call us at (216) 373-7706, speak with a chat representative, or fill out our contact form.
+To get started with your initial, no-obligation defamation consultation with an intake specialist to learn about your legal options, call us at (216) 373-7706, speak with a chat representative, or fill out our contact form.